Fixed Asset Audit Planning Checklist

 The most important consideration and the one most affecting cost is the audit technique.
 Depending on the data available you may choose from the following:

-- Scan bar codes or RFID tags on each asset.
+- Scan barcodes or asset tags on each asset.

 - Visually confirm asset tag numbers or serial numbers on each asset.